airjan-airlines/forge-qb-releases/README.md

 MacOS Notes:
 - 64 bit only supported currently
 - not officially notarized by Apple.
-After installation the user must run $ sudo xattr -rd /Applications/ForgeQB.app in the terminal following installation.
+After installation the user must run $ sudo xattr -cr /Applications/ForgeQB.app in the terminal following installation.

 Linux Notes:
 - Not currently compiled for linux.
 Look into windows emulators for now.
 Future planned release